Tucker Barnhart Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in MLB.

-- The Pirates' 4.07 team ERA ranks 13th among all league pitching staffs.
+- The Pirates have a 4.29 team ERA that ranks 17th across all MLB pitching staffs.

-- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (65 total, one per game).
+- The Pirates allow the third-fewest home runs in baseball (67 total, one per game).

-- The Pirates are sending Ortiz (1-2) to make his sixth start of the season.
-He is 1-2 with a 4.23 ERA and 16 strikeouts through 27 2/3 innings pitched.

-- The righty last appeared in relief on Wednesday, when he threw five innings against the Oakland Athletics, allowing two earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.